ericso/prometheus/backend/README.md

-# Artemis Backend
+# Prometheus Backend

-The backend service for Artemis, built with Express.js and TypeScript.
-This service handles authentication, data persistence, and business logic for the Artemis application.
+The backend service for Prometheus, built with Express.js and TypeScript.
+This service handles authentication, data persistence, and business logic for the Prometheus application.

 ## Application Structure